 - Research Case Report Forms (CRF)

-- Informed Consent (IC) Documents
+- Informed Consent Form (ICF) Documents

 - Review of Consent Process

-Quality Assessments (Not For-Cause)
+Quality Assessments (Not-For-Cause)

 Quality assessments are not-for-cause assessments conducted by designees of the HRPP.
 The assessment team performs routine assessments/re-assessments.
 In some cases, a follow-up assessment may be conducted to ensure compliance has been met.
-Results of these assessments are educational and not routinely submitted to the IRB unless deemed necessary by OPRS.
+Results of these assessments are educational and not routinely submitted to the IRB unless deemed necessary by HRPP.
 Research studies are chosen for quality assessment by the HRPP staff using the following criteria:

 - Schools and/or departments that submit high volumes of studies to the IRBs